Guide To International Students Applying to Engineering In The UK

 We have written a comprehensive article on all areas of engineering which you can access here.
 This should help you decide which areas you’re keener on studying.

-About 500 universities in the UK offer some type of course in engineering, so there are plenty of choices!
+Over 30 universities in the UK offer some type of course in engineering, so there are plenty of choices!
 The best way to select a university is to think about what’s more important to you.
 Do you want great teaching?
 Do you want a university with high graduate satisfaction?
 Or maybe you prefer a university closely located to main hubs like London?

 Make sure to write down exactly what you’re looking for in a university and then start your research.
 You might find ranking tables useful but make sure you filter them to reflect the course you are applying to.
 Sure, some universities such as Cambridge and Oxford will consistently be on the first few spots of every UK ranking table (regardless of the course), but if you’re not applying to Oxbridge then it’s important that you look at subject-specific tables.

 For example, this table gives you an insight into the percentage of international students in UK universities.
 Although not directly, this data can be used to get a feel of the acceptance rate for each university.